-Situated in the Ligurian region of Italy, Tellaro is a colorful fishermen’s village away from the hustle and bustle of city life.
-Despite being only 50 minutes from the famous towns of Cinque Terre, it still has a place of its own.
-It is fresh, local and inviting.
+Tellaro is a tiny colorful Ligurian village, away from the hustle and bustle of the touristy towns.
+Despite being only 50 minutes from the Cinque Terre, it is unique and surreal.

-- Fresh foccaccia from “In Forno in Piazetta”
+- Fresh foccaccia from “In Forno in Piazzetta“

 - Pesto and local cheese from Salumeria Bottega del Borgo

-- Coffee, cornetto and Aperitivo from “Bar Ondine” and “Bar La Marina”.
+- Coffee, cornetto and aperitivo from “Bar Ondine” & “Bar La Marina”.

 - Chiesa di San Giorgia (currently under renovation and scaffolded) -a 13th century church with a mind blowing view of the Ligurian Sea.
 It is a stone’s throw awa from Piazza della Marina and well worth a stop.